GeoffMeredith/live-datetime/README.md

 # Stencil Live Datetime Component

 This is a Stencil Web Component that displays a datetime value relative to the current time.
 It is live updated as time goes on.

+# Status

+This component is in early development.
+User beware!